Lynda Carter: Early life

-Carter was born in Phoenix, Arizona, the daughter of Juanita (née Córdova) and Colby Carter.
-Her father is of English and Scots-Irish ancestry, and her mother, whose family hailed from Mexico, is of Mexican, Spanish, and French descent.
+Carter was born in Phoenix, Arizona, the daughter of Juana (née Córdova) and Colby Carter.
+Her father is of English and Irish ancestry, and her mother, whose family came from Chihuahua, Mexico, is of Mexican, Spanish, and French descent.
 She has one brother, Vincent, and one sister, Pamela.

 Carter made her public television debut on Lew King's Talent Show at age 5.
 During high school, Carter performed in a band called Just Us.
 The band included a marimba, a conga drum, an acoustic guitar, and a stand-up bass which was played by another girl in the group.
-At age 15, Lynda began singing in the local pizza parlor to earn extra money.
+At age 15, Carter began singing in the local pizza parlor to earn extra money.
 When she was 16, she joined two of her cousins in another band called The Relatives.
 Actor Gary Burghoff was the drummer for the band.
 The group opened at the Sahara Hotel and Casino lounge in Las Vegas for three months; because Carter was under 21 she had to enter through the kitchen.

-Carter attended Arizona State University.
-After being voted "Most Talented", she dropped out to pursue a career in music.
 In 1970, Carter successfully auditioned for and then sang on tour with The Garfin Gathering and bandleader Howard (Speedy) Garfin.
 Their first performance together was at the Holiday Inn Chinatown, a San Francisco hotel so new that it had no completed sidewalk entrance.
 Consequently, they played mostly to the hotel staff and hotel guests who parked their cars in the underground garage.
 The Garfin Gathering toured the Nevada "Silver Circuit", playing shows in many of the state's casino lounges between Lake Tahoe, Carson City, Reno, and Las Vegas.
 In 1972, Carter decided to leave the Garfin Gathering to pursue an acting career, returning to Arizona.

 Career

 In 1972, Carter won a local Arizona beauty contest and gained national attention in the United States by winning Miss World USA 1972, representing Arizona.
 In the international Miss World 1972 pageant, representing the United States she reached the Top 15.
 She took acting classes at several New York acting schools during the early 1970s.
 One of her acting partners during this time was future CBS president Les Moonves.
-Carter made her first acting appearance in an episode of the 1974 police drama Nakia entitled "Roots of Anger".
-She began making appearances on such TV shows as Starsky and Hutch and Cos, as well as appearances in several "B" movies.
+Carter made her first acting appearance in "Roots of Anger", an episode of the 1974 police drama Nakia.
+She began making appearances on such TV shows as Starsky and Hutch and Cos, as well as appearances in several "B" movies including the cult classic Bobbie Jo and the Outlaw.